 - Tip: Print out Molly of Denali’s Field Guide to Birds to identify and learn more about birds in your neighborhood, local park, or hiking trail.
 There are some blank pages to draw pictures and add additional birds or animals you end up running into.

 Take turns taking notes about what you observe and talk about the unique features of each item you find, comparing the sizes of small plants to larger bushes and trees.
 Encourage kids to take pictures of their favorite plant and animal sightings using your phone or camera.

 2. Play outside!

 Taking in deep breaths of sea-salty air as you listen to the waves crashing in the Pacific Ocean can be mentally and emotionally soothing for the entire family.
-Put together a picnic basket of everyone’s favorite snacks to enjoy on the warm sand.
-Just remember to keep at least six feet away from other beachgoers and that face coverings are required at all times.
+Get some exercise in with a brisk and short seaside family walk.
+But please remember to keep at least six feet away from other beachgoers and that face coverings are required at all times.

 And if you don’t want to leave the house this weekend, here are a few activities you can do at home: